BlockdagNetworkLabs/comet/BDAG_README.md

 - **Clear Logging**: Shows which governor is being used
 - **Backward Compatible**: Maintains existing functionality

+### Why Custom Governor uses UUPS

+**Security Argument**: UUPS was chosen over Transparent Proxy because in Transparent Proxy we would need to choose a proxyAdmin owner, and there is no other admin that can govern the governor.
+If an EOA controls the proxy admin, all future security would be compromised.
+UUPS ensures the governor contract itself manages upgrades, maintaining security regardless of who controls the proxy admin.

 ## SimpleTimelock with Governor Integration